-The High Level Group of Independent Stakeholders on Administrative Burdens, also known as the Stoiber Group after its chairman Dr Edmund Stoiber, was established in 2007 to advise the European Commission on administrative burden reduction measures suggested in the context of the Action Programme for Reducing Administrative Burdens in the EU.72
+The High Level Group of Independent Stakeholders on Administrative Burdens, also known as the Stoiber Group after its chairman Dr Edmund Stoiber, was established in 2007 to advise the European Commission on administrative burden reduction measures suggested in the context of the Action Programme for Reducing Administrative Burdens in the EU.

 In November 2011 the High Level Group published a report on best practice in the EU Member States for implementing EU legislation.
 The report collates examples of methods for minimising new regulatory burdens on companies.
 The primary aim of the Group's report is to provide concrete ideas for improving implementation of EU legislation.
-Among
+Among the Group's 15 recommendations to the EU Member States, it is stated that "Gold-plating: unnecessary administrative requirements and burdens for companies should be avoided."
+Gold-plating is described here as introducing requirements that are stricter than the EU's.
+The report's checklist for good implementation of EU legislation also divides gold-plating into active and passive gold-plating.
+'Active goldplating' refers to situations where national authorities have decided to implement EU legislation in a way that goes beyond copying the substance of that legislation - either procedurally or by subject matter.

-'Passive gold-plating' means that a Member State retains current national legislation although it contains higher requirements than the new EU legislation.73 The High Level Group seems to follow the European Commission's description of gold-plating but calls it 'active gold-plating'.
+'Passive gold-plating' means that a Member State retains current national legislation although it contains higher requirements than the new EU legislation.
+The High Level Group seems to follow the European Commission's description of gold-plating but calls it 'active gold-plating'.
 The Group's description of 'passive gold-plating' seems to correspond to one of the points in the British description of gold-plating, i.e. the one about retained national regulations exceeding EU regulations.